allthingstalk/nodejs-client-examples/intel/README.md

 This kit uses the awesome Intel IoT XDK (Cross-platform Development Kit) for Galileo & Edison, making it easy to program IoT applications.

 ## What can you find?
-Find the documentation and places to get support for starting with your IoT Kit
+Find the documentation and places to get support for starting with Intel IoT SBC's

 - Preparing the Intel IoT Hardware and Software
 - 10 step getting started for SmartLiving and Intel IoT **(For pro's)**